isolver/OpenHandWrite/README.md

 Note: Ensure the directory runapp.py is in is included in your python path.
 If the runapp.py script is run from it's folder, then most python env's will include the './' folder in the path by default.

-## Windows 7 / 8 Executable

-A self contained MarkWrite program folder with a MarkWrite.exe for Windows is also available.
-In this case Python does not need to be installed on the computer being used; it is included in the MarkWrite program folder.

-The executable was built against the MarkWrite 0.1 source using cx_freeze.
-To use the exe, [download the "MarkWrite 0.1 64 bit" program folder](http://goo.gl/rFlWzk), uncompress it, and then launch MarkWrite.exe in the folder.

 # Credits